Texas First Lady Cecilia Abbott

 Cecilia is a former member of the State Board for Educator Certification, where she served from 2001 to 2008, and also served on advisory boards for the Alzheimer’s Association Capital of Texas Chapter, National Center for Missing and Exploited Children Texas Regional Office, the Holy Trinity Seminary, the Catholic Diocese of Austin Schools, Ballet Austin, and the Principals’ Center at Harvard Graduate School of Education.

-Cecilia believes strongly in giving back to our communities and recently announced the launch of her Texanthropy Initiative, through which she promotes volunteerism and service to others as her primary focus as First Lady of Texas.
-She has also partnered with the Texas Department of Family and Protective Services on a new initiative – Network of Nurture – to raise awareness about the ways Texans can support the children and families in the state’s child welfare system.
+Cecilia believes strongly in giving back.
+Her signature initiative as First Lady combines the two things that she is most passionate about – Texas and philanthropy.
+She calls it Texanthropy, and through it she promotes volunteerism and service to others across Texas.
+Cecilia has also partnered with the Texas Department of Family and Protective Services on a similar initiative – Network of Nurture – to raise awareness about the ways Texans can support the children and families in the state’s child welfare system.

 Cecilia is a classical music devotee, having begun playing the piano at the age of six.
 Her piano training came in handy when she moved into the Castilian Dorm at UT, where she serenaded her future husband from behind the keyboard with music, the likes of which he had never heard.
 She is also a prolific animal lover, and has nurtured numerous dogs into their late teens.
 She has raised a variety of pets, including a Nubian goat named Petunia.

-Most importantly, Cecilia is a proud mother to her daughter, Audrey, and a devoted wife to her husband of 36 years, the Governor of Texas, Greg Abbott.
+Most importantly, Cecilia is a proud mother to her daughter, Audrey, and a devoted wife to her husband of 37 years, the Governor of Texas, Greg Abbott.
 With her husband’s election as Governor, Cecilia made history by becoming the first Hispanic First Lady of Texas.
-The Abbott Family lives in Austin with the First Dog of Texas, Pancake.
+The Abbott Family lives in Austin with the First Dog of Texas, Pancake, and the First Puppy of Texas, Peaches.